Yarouki/R6-Recoil/README.md

 - Fine-tune X and Y to make your aim smoother and keep shots on target!
 - Right click on a operator to favorite!
 - Make custom Hotkeys in Settings!

+---

+## 🆘 Support & Community
+Join our Discord server for:

+- Latest updates

+- Community support

+- Detailed instructions and troubleshooting